The Double Refuge 🍏 Agnosticism

 Whatever the causes, the foundations of my philosophy are like the geographies of nations: cracked and varied; imperfect and aspirational; built up over time, and ultimately prey to time.
 I empathize with Tom Petty when he sings, “Down below / the man I know / might not be me / and I got a few of my own fault lines / runnin’ under my life.”
 As a result of these fault lines, that continue to fragment the solid belief of my prairie grandparents, I took a very different path from that of my sister.

 In grade 12, the most difficult year of my life, I found a book lying around the house, The Texts of Taoism.
 I immediately gravitated to this vague and least doctrinaire of religions.
-Zhuangzi’s mix of belief in some humble mystic Force, and doubt about everything else, made me see religion in a new light.
-It opened the doors of all religions, since it combined 1. doubt, 2. a vague inkling of some sort of cosmic order or meaning, and 3. a specific formulation of culture & language, even though — or perhaps especially because — it was translated Chinese.
-Doubt, inkling, and specificity combined into one construct, one formulated yet ever-unformulating form of thinking.
-Perhaps The Texts of Taoism had such an impact on me because they were Chinese, and therefore almost entirely foreign; they weren’t tainted or obstructed with previous conceptions about religion or previous experiences of abuse & hypocrisy.
-They were something which I was entirely free to take or leave.
+Its mix of humble belief in some mystic Force, and doubt about everything else, made me see religion in a new light.
+It opened the door to religion in general, since it combined doubt with a vague inkling of some sort of cosmic order or meaning.
+Perhaps Daoism had such an impact on me because it was Chinese, and therefore almost entirely foreign.
+It wasn’t tainted or obstructed with previous conceptions about religion or previous experiences of abuse & hypocrisy.
+It was something which I was entirely free to take or leave.

 Daoism has been a great help to me ever since, for while I’ve had experiences that might be called cosmic or mystic, these never crystallize into a religious system, let alone into a religious figure like Krishna or Jesus.
 And once Daoism opened the realm of religious doubt, I couldn’t help applying this doubt to Daoism too.

-From there it wasn’t a stretch to the most metamorphic and diverse of religions, Hinduism, with its endless points of view and its endless stories and sacred texts: Bhagavad-Gita, Upanishads, Vedas, Ramayana, Mahabharata, Puranas, Yoga Vasistha, Brahma Sutras, etc. From there, it was even less of a stretch back to writing that was more culturally familiar to me: the subtle explorations of Dickens, the idealistic poetry of Shelly, the subtle agnosticism of Keats and Byron, the cosmic visions of Whitman.
+From Daoism and Hinduism, it was even less of a stretch back to philosophies that were more culturally familiar to me.
+Taking up literature in university, I dived into the subtle explorations of Dickens, the idealistic poetry of Shelly, the subtle agnosticism of Keats and Byron, and the cosmic visions of Whitman.
 From there my readings multiplied like rabbits.
 Poets like Khayyam, Kabir, and Attar began to fascinate me, especially when they crumbled the foundations of their stricter religion to the ground of love.
 The vaguer the religious claim, the more likely I was — and am — to entertain it.
-And the more the claim can be accommodated within the realms of history and science, the better.
+The more the claim can be accommodated within the realms of history and science, the better.

 Back to Top

-Table of Contents - Annotated Contents - Layout - Core Beliefs
+Contents - Detailed Contents - Core Beliefs - Overview